kevinfrydmanesqd/ece-2020-fall-webtech/CALENDAR.md

 ## Packages best practices

 It shows how to respect Node.js convention to package modules with executable programs, dependencies and unit tests.
+It will also initiate the use of git and github.

 ## Transpilers everywhere

 The language used across the course such as JavaScript, CSS, HTML can be written in alternative syntaxes.
-The rest of the course will present and use CoffeeScript, TypeScript, Jade, Stylus and friends.
+The rest of the course will present and use CoffeeScript, Jade, Stylus and friends.

 ## Embeded LevelDB datastore and unit testing